Support Groups and Other Resources

 If you've been diagnosed with an eye condition, have a family member who has, or have become a caregiver, joining a support group may be the most important thing you'll ever do.
-Whether online or in your local community, such groups offer the opportunity to talk to others, share common concerns, frustrations,l and stories, and find solutions to your vision-related difficulties.
-For more information on support groups, you may want to read Support Groups and the Adjustment Process.
+Whether online or in your local community, such groups offer the opportunity to talk to others; share common concerns, frustrations, and stories; and find solutions to your vision-related difficulties.
+For more information on support groups, you can read Support Groups and the Adjustment Process.

 Check out Finding Support Groups for more information including links to directory listings of support groups.

 VisionAware also offers an "ask any question about support groups" topic on the VisionAware message boards.
 If you cannot find a support group in your area or you would like more information about what to expect, or even how to find a group, be sure to post a question.
 You will need to sign up for VisionAware before you can participate in the message boards.

 You may be running a support group and want to interact with other facilitators.
 We have set up a forum for you.
 Please log in and post or start your own discussion.

 - The AFB Directory of Services allows you to find local support groups as well as organizations that offer counseling and adjustment services, low vision services, mobility training, and vocational rehabilitation.

 - MD (Macular Degeneration) Support offers The International Low Vision Support Group network with a directory of groups which meet all over the world.
 It provides materials and resources for leaders, archived audio-visual presentations and a Facilitator's Kit to get a group started.
 In addition, it hosts TeleSupport, a year-round program of monthly group support sessions held over the telephone.
 It is designed for low vision seniors anywhere in the U.S. who have no access to the Internet or cannot attend a live support group.